vulkano-rs/vulkano-www/content/guide-buffer-creation.md

 need to do so for most of the Vulkan objects that you create.

-The second parameter indicates for [which purpose we are creating the buffer](https://docs.rs/vulkano/0.5/vulkano/buffer/struct.BufferUsage.html), which can help the implementation perform some optimizations.
+The second parameter indicates for [which purpose we are creating the buffer](https://docs.rs/vulkano/0.6/vulkano/buffer/struct.BufferUsage.html), which can help the implementation perform some optimizations.
 Trying to use a buffer in a way that wasn't indicated in its constructor will result in an error.
 For the sake of the example, we just create a `BufferUsage` that allows all possible usages.

-The third parameter is the list of queue families that are going to access the buffer.
-Accessing it from another family will trigger an error.
-Again, this is used by the Vulkan implementation to perform some optimizations.

-> **Note**: Vulkano may provide some shortcut functions in the future for the most common usages,
-> in order to make things more straight-forward.

-Finally, the last parameter is the content of the buffer.
+Finally, the third parameter is the content of the buffer.
 Here as you can see we create a buffer that contains a single integer with the value `12`.

 > **Note**: In a real application you shouldn't create buffers with only 4 bytes of data.
 Although